 The first ever instance of mutagens was linked to carcinogenic substances more than 2,000 years prior to the discovery of DNA.
-Though knowledge of radioactivity or carcinogens were non-existent during that time, its effects were clearly recorded throughout history.
+Though knowledge of radioactivity or carcinogens was non-existent during that time, its effects were clearly recorded throughout history.

-One of the well-documented cases of exposure to mutagens were miners working in poorly ventilated mines.
+One of the well-documented cases of exposure to mutagens was miners working in poorly ventilated mines.
 The miners were described to have a “wasting disease”, which was later identified to be lung cancer.
 This was caused due to the accumulation of radon, a colourless, tasteless, odourless gas that is classified as a health hazard today due to its radioactivity.

 Read More: Mutation

 Mutagens can be classified into 3 types based on their origin.
 They are as follows:

 - Physical mutagens: These include ionizing radiation, such as X-rays, gamma rays and alpha particles.
 Ultraviolet radiations can also behave as potential mutagens.

 - Chemical mutagens: Elements such as arsenic, nickel and chromium are considered to be mutagens.
 Some organic compounds like benzene are also considered to be mutagenic in nature.